QuantumBits/HighFrequencyShitStonks/README.md

 - Call ("Buy" contract)
     - You agree to buy stock from another player/channel at set upon price at a certain time
     - `HFSS CALL <@USER/#CHANNEL> :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
+     - You immediately set aside that amount of money upon initiating the call
     - `#CHANNEL` sees a message from HFSS if initiating player has enough money
-        - You immediately set aside that amount of money upon initiating the call
         - The first `@USER(S)` to agree then complete the transation (assuming within `<DURATION>` and have available stock)
             - Allow for partial fulfullment of contract, up to amount requested
     - `@USER` sees a message from HFSS if the initiating player has enough money and `@USER` has enough of that stock (otherwise no messages sent)
-        - You immediately set aside that amount of money upon initiating the call
         - If `@USER` agrees, then transaction completes immediately (assuming within `<DURATION>` and have available stock)
 - Put ("Sell" contract)
     - You agree to sell stock to another player/channel at a set upon price
     - `HFSS PUT <@USER/#CHANNEL> :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`
-    - `#CHANNEL` sees a message from HFSS if initiating player has enough stock
     - You immeidately set aside that amount of stock upon initiating the put
-        - The first `@USER(S)` to agree then complete the transation (assuming within `<DURATION>` and have available funds)
-    - `@USER` sees a message from HFSS if initiating player has enough stock (otherwise no messages sent)
+    - `#CHANNEL` or `@USER` sees a message from HFSS if initiating player has enough stock
-        - You immediately set aside that amount of stock upon initiating the put
-        - If `@USER` agrees, then transation completes immediately (assuming within `<DURATION>` and have available funds)
+        - When the first `@USER(S)` / If `@USER` chooses to agree, then complete the transation (assuming within `<DURATION>` and have available funds)
 - Issue Stock
     - You agree to sell stock in an emoji you own to everyone in the server at a price you set, ADDING NEW stock to the market
     - `HFSS ISSUE :EMOJI: <COUNT> AT <PRICE> (WITHIN <DURATION>)`